-This protocol serves as a guideline to ensure optimal PCR results when using Disco Taq DNA Polymerase, Glycerol free.
+This protocol serves as a guideline to ensure optimal PCR results when using Disco Taq.
 Optimal reaction conditions such as incubation times, temperatures and amount of template DNA may vary and must be determined individually.

 - Thaw Solutions.
 It is important to thaw all solutions completely (some buffers need to reach room temperature) and mix thoroughly before use to avoid localized concentrations of salts.
-Keep all components on ice. - 2.
-Prepare a master mix according to Table 1.
+Keep all components on ice. - Set up reaction mixtures in an area separate from that used for DNA preparation or product analysis.
+Work on ice at all times - Prepare a master mix according to Table 1.
 The master mix typically contains all the components needed for extension except the template DNA.